Have you heard of the new medium for delivering mobile content?

 Ultra-high frequency noises that humans can’t hear can be laid over radio and television commercials and shows, songs, movies, you name it, and these frequencies act as signals to phones equipped with apps carrying the Sonic Notify technology.

 Using this technology, mobile phones have the ability to react to such signals and pull up advertisements, content, and more on their own based on the sounds they pick up around them.
+That can be something from the public space, or even as you are watching TV or listening to your friend’s home theater system.

 Watching a Lady Gaga concert?
 Get notifications to vote on her encore songs.
 Walking into a coffee shop?
 Personalized advertisements and deals are delivered to you at no extra effort.